rcls/gpsfreak/README.md

    the normal OS serial port baud rate setting is ignored.
 I use 230400 baud; the default 9600 is awfully slow.
  * The initial configuration mentioned above sets `TP-ALIGN_TO_TOW_TP1` to False.
-This improves short term frequency accuracy, at the expense of a long term phase drift away from perfectly tracking GPS.
+This improves short term frequency accuracy, at the expense of a small (≈ 3 ppt) long term inaccuracy.

 Internal Control Lines
 ======================